Skip to Content

 If you’re looking for a little bit of glamorous Rome to spice up your weekend, look no further than Michelin-starred Moma in Barberini.
 Priding themselves on strictly using local and seasonal produce, Moma has somehow managed to create that perfect cosy yet refined atmosphere which every upscale restaurant want.

-For dinner, Moma have two tasting menu options: four courses or six courses (with an extra starter and pasta).
+For dinner, Moma has two tasting menu options: four courses or six courses (with an extra starter and pasta).
 Whether you are celebrating a big win or drowning your sorrows in pasta, Moma is a dinner to remember.

 Seu Pizza Illuminati